 DTA3/COFUND extends our existing doctoral training initiatives in Applied Biosciences for Health, Energy and Social Policy internationally, with the support of a €6.5 million grant from the Marie Skłodowska-Curie PhD Fellowship programme.

 As part of our wider Doctoral Training Alliance, DTA3/COFUND offers funding for international, interdisciplinary and industry-focused (intersectoral) PhDs, alongside a unique cohort-based training programme.
 Its objective is to train and develop early career researchers to prepare them for industrial employment across the globe in three strategically important areas; healthcare, clean energy and social policy

-The programme will foster transnational mobility through an extended network of international associate partners in Europe and overseas, including Australia and South Africa, to provide recruitment and international placements.
+The programme fosters transnational mobility through an extended network of international associate partners in Europe and overseas, including Australia and South Africa, to provide recruitment and international placements.

-The project leading to this application has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 801604
+The project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 801604